×

 Immersive

-You'll be absorbed by the magic of Patagonia and have an intense experience that is conducive to learning and taking the best images.
+Our workshops are completely centered on photography: finding the best lighting conditions during the trip and creating an intensive experience that is conducive to learning and taking the best images.

 Intimate

-Our photo trek is limited to small groups with a ratio of no more than six students per instructor.
+Our workshops are limited to small groups with a ratio of no more than six students per instructor.
 This is also an important factor for providing the attentive instruction you need during the tour.

 Exclusive